vaadin/flow-quickstart-tutorial/README.md

 ## Branches

-- The main branch contains the source code for the latest Vaadin release
+- The main branch contains the source code for the latest Vaadin release.
 - The `v14` branch contains the source code for Vaadin 14 LTS.

 ## Running the Application Locally